Therapy Acceleration Program

 Marseille, France - ImCheck Therapeutics is designing and developing a new generation of immunotherapeutic antibodies targeting butyrophilins, a novel super-family of immunomodulators.

 ICT01 is a humanized, anti-BTN3A (also known as CD277) monoclonal antibody that selectively activates γ9δ2 T cells, which are part of the innate immune system that is responsible for immunosurveillance of malignancy and infections.
-EVICTION (NCT04243499) is a first-in-human clinical trial of ICT01 in patients with various advanced relapsed or refractory solid or hematologic cancers (includes acute myeloid leukemia, acute lymphocytic leukemia, follicular lymphoma, and diffuse large B cell lymphoma patients).
+A clinical trial (EVICTION) is currently enrolling a cohort expansion of ICT01 in combination with azacitidine and venetoclax in patients with acute myeloid leukemia (NCT04243499).

 Immune-Onc Therapeutics